HenriqueMartinsBotelho/configs/Tutorial.md

 `H` - Show hidden files
 `I` - Show .gitignore files

-### Plugin Vim Visual Multi

-select words with `Ctrl-N` (like Ctrl-d in Sublime Text/VS Code) create cursors vertically with `Ctrl-Down/Ctrl-Up` select one character at a time with Shift-Arrows press `n/N` to get next/previous occurrence press `[/]` to select next/previous cursor press `q` to skip current and get next occurrence press `Q` to remove current cursor/selection start insert mode with `i,a,I,A`

 ### Tips and Tricks

 - **Increase/Decrease window**: Use `<leader> + h/j/k/l` to resize the current window.